Meet the program directors, faculty instructors and staff for the Community Hospital South Osteopathic Family Medicine Residency program.

 Assistant Director

-Outside of work, she enjoys running, hiking, playing soccer, DIY crafting projects and ballroom/line dancing.
-She also enjoys spending time with her husband, family, friends and church family.
+Outside of work, she enjoys running, hiking, and DIY crafting projects.
+She also enjoys spending time with her husband, family, friends, and church family.

 Clinical Faculty

 Dr. Anne Packard, originally from Holland, Michigan received her doctorate of pharmacy degree from Purdue University.
-Dr. Packard completed a PGY-1 Pharmacy Practice residency with Spectrum Health in Grand Rapids, Michigan and completed a PGY-2 Ambulatory Care residency with Kaiser Permanente in Denver, Colorado.
+Dr. Packard completed a PGY-1 Pharmacy Practice residency with Corewell (Spectrum Health) in Grand Rapids, Michigan and completed a PGY-2 Ambulatory Care residency with Kaiser Permanente in Denver, Colorado.
 She has a collaborative drug practice agreement at the residency clinic, which allows her to assist the medical residents and faculty in managing their patients with chronic disease states.
-She also provides education and support to the office and medical residents as well as to pharmacy students.
+She also provides education and support to the office, medical residents, pharmacy residents as well as to pharmacy students.
 She has a special interest in osteoporosis and diabetes.

-In her free time, Anne enjoys spending time with family and friends, running, skiing, going to the beach, and traveling.
+In her free time, Anne enjoys spending time with family and friends, playing tennis, skiing, going to the beach, and traveling.

 Practice Manager